diggi-mach-mal-digital/.github/profile/README.md

 ## ![Diggi mach mal digital Logo](https://github.com/diggi-mach-mal-digital/.github/raw/main/banner.png)
 The mission of Diggi mach mal digital is to foster and coordinate a community that builds open-source software for the german public sector.

-This organization is just getting started and needs help from participants from all diverse backgrounds.
+This organization is just getting started and needs help from various professionals and volunteers.
 So if you are a software developer, designer, community manager, lawyer, an employee in the public sector, citizen, or anything in between and beyond: get involved and help us to digitize Germany.